Which Games are Unaffected by Absolute Commitments?: Stackelberg Resilient Games

 There are a few observations that we can see immediately.
-First, if every player has the same most preferred outcome and this outcome is the SPE of the original game, there cannot be a viable attack and the game is trivially resilient.
-We also observe that if a player has the last contract and their only node is the root of the original game tree, then the choice of contract and the choice of move `collapse' and they cannot affect change through commitment to a contract.
-We observe that in general, it is hard to reason about Stackelberg resilience.
+First, if every agent has the same most preferred outcome and this outcome is the SPE of the original game, there cannot be a viable attack and the game is trivially resilient.
+We also observe that if an agent has the last commitment and their only node is the root of the original game tree, then the choice of absolute commitment and the choice of move `collapse' and they cannot affect change through their commitment move.

+In terms of computational complexity, we note that the reduction used for Theorem 1 in \cite{smart_contracts} works also for Stackelberg resilience.
+Moreover, Stackelberg resilience can be computed for two-commitment games of perfect information by invoking Algorithm \ref{alg} twice, relabeling the contract players in the second invocation.
+This establishes the following result.